 What Level of English Do I Need?

 At Ashbourne, international students are carefully assessed before starting their A-level courses.
 This helps ensure that students can manage the academic demands of their subjects.
 For those who need additional language development, extra support is provided to help build the necessary skills alongside their main studies.
+Notably, at Ashbourne our college policy entails that everyone must speak in English on the college premises.
+This allows you to gradually improve you English as you will be in an environment where you are constantly hearing the language.

 Can My English Improve While I Study?